frontline-hq/domain-checker/README.md

 This will

 - Check the domain `frontline.codes`
-- Redirect you back to `https://mailguard.codes` once you close the check.
+- Redirect you back to `https://mailguard.codes` once you close the tester.